 Not all construction zones have the same speed limit.
 That's why it's important to pay attention to signs leading up to the area.
 Generally, construction zone speed limits will be between 50 km/h to 70km/h on highways.
 They will be considerably less on secondary or regional roads.

-Construction zones can be defined as an area marked with traffic control devices such as signage or pylons.
+Construction zones can be defined as areas marked with traffic control devices such as signage or pylons.
 These markings will be seen at the beginning and end of the zone.
 There may be a flag person or traffic control person to help direct the flow of traffic.

 Be prepared to stop and slow down when you are driving towards a construction zone.